mdelmans/python-camunda-sdk/docs/quick_start/inbound_connectors.md

 # Define an inbound connector

-Implementation of inbound connectors is different from the original one.
+Implementation of inbound connectors is different from the official Camunda SDK.

 Instead of automatically fetching Intermediate Catch Events from the Operate server, this runtime relies on a process